• Bread Machine

 • IMPORTANT – Be aware that some bread machine manufacturers even label the rapid/express sandwich bread setting as “Quick Bread”.
 This can cause a lot of confusion!! because they use the “quick bread” name in order to describe a setting that makes a rapid sandwich-type bread with yeast.
 This setting is not used to make a sweet quick bread recipe (such as cinnamon bread or banana bread) that uses baking powder/soda.
 In general, a setting used for yeast breads can’t be used to make quick bread recipes (such as cinnamon bread) due to different rising & baking lengths.

 • Moreover, in many bread machines, the “sweet bread” setting is used for sweet breads that use YEAST (not quick breads that use baking soda/powder).
-“Sweet bread” recipes are different from sweet quick bread recipes (i.e. cinnamon bread or banana bread) and utilize different mixing & baking times.
+“Sweet bread” recipes are different from sweet quick bread recipes (e.g. cinnamon bread or banana bread) and utilize different mixing & baking times.
 Therefore, this bread machine cinnamon bread recipe is unlikely to work on the “sweet bread” setting.

 • If you are still having trouble finding the sweet quick bread setting, check your bread machine manual for details regarding the “Cake” setting on your machine.
 Some bread machines have a cake setting that states that they can be used for sweet quick breads (and the mixing & baking will last roughly for 1 hour 40-50 minutes).
 However, other bread machines have a cake setting that is not designed for sweet quick breads.
 For example, my bread machine (Sunbeam) has a cake setting (that lasts for 2 hours 50 minutes) and a “Quick” (used for quick breads such as cinnamon bread & banana bread) setting (that lasts for roughly 1 hour 40 minutes).
 Therefore, this cinnamon bread recipe would probably not work well with the cake setting on my machine.

-• FYI – A couple of visitors have mentioned that their Pohl machines can occasionally underbake moist “quick breads” (i.e. banana bread & cinnamon bread).
+• FYI – A couple of visitors have mentioned that their Pohl machines can occasionally underbake moist “quick breads” (e.g. banana bread & cinnamon bread).
 As a solution, these visitors like to premix the batter and then use the “bake” setting (not cake setting) to create a longer baking time (versus relying on the preset cake setting) in order to fully bake their quick bread.
 Given this issue, please read the Pohl manual carefully on how to make moist quick breads with your specific machine.

-• On my Sunbeam bread machine (and a number of other bread makers i.e. Hamilton Beach), the sweet quick bread setting lasts for roughly 1:40 hours… with 20 minutes of mixing & 80 minutes in the baking stage.
+• On my Sunbeam bread machine (and a number of other bread makers e.g. Hamilton Beach), the sweet quick bread setting lasts for roughly 1:40 hours… with 20 minutes of mixing & 80 minutes in the baking stage.

 • Be aware that older and newer models from the same manufacturer can even use different setting names.
 Therefore, you need to read the manual included with your specific model in order to determine the correct setting used by your bread machine.
 Don’t guess with settings or assume that the setting used by a similar model from your bread machine manufacturer is the same as the setting used by your model.